Tuesday, 31 July 2018

 Sunday, 1 July 2018

 Mark Goldblatt puts his time as Paul Verhoeven's second-unit director to good use with The Punisher, an impatient set-piece generator that combines the interlaced fuzz of RoboCop with the vulgar, home video opportunism of The Cannon Group.
 Dolph Lundgren plays the titular vigilante as a disconnected and bereaved.
-The pure machinery of Marvel Comics' ruthlessly motivated exterminator is nowhere to be found, replaced with a character that screenwriter Boaz Yakin likely hoped would register as, at-least, semi-human.
+The pure machinery of Marvel Comics' ruthlessly motivated exterminator is in here somewhere, massaged by a depiction that screenwriter Boaz Yakin likely hoped would register as, at-least, semi-human.
 Cursed with essentially the same backstory as his newsprint forebear, Lundgren's Frank Castle glooms in biker leathers, loaded down with army surplus and branded stiletto daggers.

-Lundgren's chiselled, basically beautiful face is shaped into a glaring death mask with heavy, waxen make-up and a pencilled in beard that gifts the actor knife-edge contouring.
-Lundgren's louche violence and lovingly photographed automatic weaponry would be star-making if the film wasn't so thin.
-The actor is working at being iconic, a heavy metal Elvis in a piece happy to be simply diverting.
-The film's main dramatic push concerns a back-and-forth between a legion of everytown mafiosa and a gang of arrogant, marauding Yakuza.
+Lundgren's chiselled, beautiful, face is shaped into a glaring death mask with heavy, waxen make-up and a pencilled in beard that gifts the actor a knife-edge contouring.
+Lundgren's louche violence and the lovingly photographed automatic weaponry would be star-making if the film wasn't so thin.
+The actor is working at being iconic; he's a heavy metal Elvis gyrating in a piece that is happy to be simply diverting.
+The film's main dramatic push concerns a back-and-forth between a legion of anytown Mafiosa and a gang of arrogant, marauding Yakuza.
 Naturally the depiction of the Japanese gangsters combines every possible permutation of video shop Orientalism.